📻 KiwiSDR / WebSDR ONLINE

 Why does the same band sound different on different receivers?

 Because propagation is regional and time-dependent.
 Antenna setup, noise environment and distance to the signal path all change what you receive.
+That's why comparing two receivers simultaneously is useful.

 How do I keep my public receiver from being "abused"?